kkmedlin/MOODS/README.md

 # MOODS
-The goal of MOODS is to improve the classification despite imbalanced training data.
-MOODS leverages a multi-objective bilevel optimization framework to find an optimal subsample of traininng data to mitigate model bias, decrease overlap, and increase feature diversity.
+The goal of MOODS is to improve the classification despite imbalanced training data marred by the low representation of the minority class.
+To achieve its objective, MOODS leverages a multi-objective bilevel optimization framework to find an optimal subsample of traininng data able to mitigate model bias.
 So far, MOODS has been successfully deployed on 7 benchmark imbalanced datasets.

 Five code files: